MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/new-officewebappshost.md

 ## Detailed Description

-The **New-OfficeWebAppsHost** cmdlet adds a host domain to the list of host domains to which allows file operations requests, such as file retrieval, metadata retrieval, and file changes.
-This list, known as the Allow List, is a security feature that prevents unwanted hosts from connecting to a farm and using it for file operations without your knowledge.
+The **New-OfficeWebAppsHost** cmdlet adds a host domain to the list of host domains to which Office Online Server allows file operations requests, such as file retrieval, metadata retrieval, and file changes.
+This list, known as the Allow List, is a security feature that prevents unwanted hosts from connecting to a Office Online Server farm and using it for file operations without your knowledge.